DavidNavarroSaiz/langchain_weather_agent/README.md

 pytest -m integration  # Run only integration tests
 ```

-### Continuous Integration
+## Continuous Integration

-The project uses GitHub Actions for continuous integration.
-The CI pipeline:
+This project uses GitHub Actions for continuous integration to ensure code quality and reliability.
+The CI pipeline automatically runs on every push to the repository.

-1. Runs on multiple Python versions (3.9, 3.10)
+### CI Workflow

-2. Sets up a MongoDB service container for integration tests
+The CI workflow performs the following steps:
-3. Installs all dependencies
+- Sets up Python 3.11.11
-4. Runs linting checks with Black and isort
+- Installs dependencies
-5. Executes the test suite with coverage reporting
+- Runs linting checks
-6. Builds the Docker image to ensure it works correctly
+- Executes tests

-The CI workflow is defined in `.github/workflows/ci.yml`.
+- Formats code